Search programs

 Consider an associate degree for a job that pays well and requires minimal time in school.
 Most associate degrees only take two years of study at a community college, but during that short time, you boost your earning potential dramatically.
-According to the Bureau of Labor Statistics, associate degree holders earn a median weekly salary of $1,005, while high school graduates make $853 by comparison.
+According to the Bureau of Labor Statistics, associate degree holders earn a median weekly salary of $1,058, while high school graduates make $899 by comparison.
 It’s important to bear in mind, however, that not all associate degrees pay equally.
 To help you maximize your degree’s earning potential, we ranked the highest-paying occupations that typically require an associate degree for entry-level positions.
-We also provided extra information on key factors like licensure requirements and projected employment growth.
+We also provided extra information on key factors like licensure requirements and projected employment growth and spoke to Blanca Villagomez, a program coordinator and counselor at UC-Irvine, for her insight into selecting an associate degree program.

 To save you time, we researched the earning potential of different associate degrees and narrowed down the top degrees for this guide.
 Our list of the highest-paying associate degrees was assembled based on data from the Bureau of Labor Statistics.
 We researched over 120 degrees and selected those that had the highest median annual salary of common jobs associated with that degree.
 From there, we recommended the top schools at which to pursue each degree.